Table of Contents

 Key Takeaways:

-- The Financial Crimes Enforcement Network (FinCEN) is a bureau of the U.S. Treasury dedicated to protecting the financial system from illicit use.
+- The Financial Crimes Enforcement Network (FinCEN) is a bureau of the U.S. Treasury that works to detect and stop financial crimes.

 What Is the Financial Crimes Enforcement Network (FinCEN)?